Awaken (mixtape): Critical reception

 The reviews for Awaken are mostly positive, many complimenting Palmer's vocals, but questioning its ability to chart.

 Peggy Oliver from The Urban Music Scene said "Palmer’s crystal voice is pleasing and soulful.
 As for the music on the Awaken Mixtape, the production is clean yet there are several auto tune spots and just so-so background vocals in certain places, which seem par for the course in today’s urban market.
 Thus, the question is not whether Palmer has very good vocal capabilities.
 It is a matter of whether her music at this point can stand toe to toe with the more prolific urban vocal talent hitting the charts today."

 TerrellVanity.com also gave it a positive review saying that the tracks "SuperJerkin", "Keke’s Love", "Hard To Breathe", and "The One you Call" were their favorite tracks.
 They also said that they could see "Get Out My Head" being played on the radio.

 Track listing

 The One You Call

 "The One You Call" is the only single released from Keke Palmer's first mixtape Awaken.
 The song was released December 7, 2010.
 On January 27, 2011 the song was sent to urban radio.
-The official music video was released November 23, 2010 and all expenses for the video were paid by Palmer.
+The official music video was released November 23, 2010.
 Due to lack of promotion and radio airplay, the song failed to chart anywhere, unlike her previous single, which charted on the "Portugal Singles Top 50" chart at number 30.
 It was only played 272 times on the US radio, during 2010.